Type Definition skia_safe::gpu::DirectContext

 - Images with an alpha type of

-are not automatically premultiplied. - Bicubic filtering is not supported.
+Unpremulare not automatically premultiplied. - Bicubic filtering is not supported.
 If

-, these factories will returnNone
+SamplingOptions::use_cubicistrue, these factories will returnNone.

 sourcepub fn peek_pixels(&self) -> Option<Pixmap<'_>>